godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_features.rst

     #endif
         }

-Or you can write scripts that target multiple Godot versions and can take advantage that are only available on some of those versions:
+Or you can write scripts that target multiple Godot versions and take advantage of features that are only available on some of those versions:

 .. code-block:: csharp